JulietteTarielAdam/Life-beyond-a-jar/README.md

 - *Nest building*: Time the fish spent building a nest
 - *Foraging*: Time the fish spent foraging

 The complexity of the data file arises because a single trial can span multiple rows.
-Different behaviors were recorded within the same row (e.g., time spent swimming and time spent hovering).
-However, a new row was created if the fish repeated a similar behavior that had already been recorded (e.g., if the fish started swimming again after previously swimming and then hovering).
+Times spent doing each behaviour were recorded on the same row as long as they were different behaviours (e.g., time spent swimming and time spent hovering).
+However, a new row was created if the fish repeated a similar behaviour that had already been recorded (e.g., if the fish started swimming again after previously swimming and then hovering).

 # Script folder